 Sabra makes delicious hummus dip and creates unique and engaging content to make users see and feel that.
 The brand is all about creating fresh-tasting, better-for-you food with ingredients that exceed industry standards.
 They usually feature how-to tutorials for their recipes.

 TikTok as an advertiser-friendly platform is excellent for growing your following and increasing brand awareness.
 With over 800 million active users worldwide, you get a ton of marketing potential, not to mention a lot of helpful tools and resources to expand your marketing channels.
+Once your platform becomes bigger it might be beneficial for you to look into a marketing agency to provide you with extra help regarding this crucial part of business.
 All you need is a clear vision of what you want and let TikTok work for your brand.